 To-do lists can help you prioritise daily tasks.
 Unfortunately, they can also overwhelm and demoralise you.

 Rather than listing out every mundane task, put no more than three tasks on any given day’s to-do list.
-By keeping your list down to three items or less, you maximise focus and prioritisation, identifying and tackling the handful of accomplishments that will provide you the best return on time invested.
+By keeping your list down to three items or less, you maximise focus and prioritisation, identifying and tackling the handful of accomplishments that will provide you with the best return on time invested.

 5. Follow the Two-Minute Rule